LennyPhoenix/GodotDiscordSDK/.github/ISSUE_TEMPLATE/bug_report.md

 assignees: LennyPhoenix
 ---

+## System Info

+- Godot Version: <!-- Enter your godot version here -->
+- Operating System: <!-- Enter your operating system here -->
+- Compilation Method: <!-- Enter your compilation method here, make sure to include whether it is the debug or release build -->

 ## Describe the bug
 <!-- A clear and concise description of what the bug is.
 Include any applicable error messages. -->